 1845 ml / 8h = 231 ml/h

-The next 16 hours require the other half of the total amount, and also needs an even IV flow rate:
+The next 16 hours require the other half of the total amount and also need an even IV flow rate:

 Burns gradation – when to use Parkland burn formula

-First-degree (superficial) burns - only affects the outer layer of the skin, or epidermis.
-The skin is reddened, dry and moderately painful, no blisters occur.
-A common example is a mild sunburn, when you don't apply the sufficient amount of sunscreen on your skin.
+First-degree (superficial) burns – only affects the outer layer of the skin or epidermis.
+The skin is reddened, dry, and moderately painful; no blisters occur.
+A common example is a mild sunburn when you don't apply a sufficient amount of sunscreen on your skin.
 The Parkland burn formula doesn't apply to this degree of burn.

-Second-degree (partial thickness) burns - affects not only the epidermis, but also a part of the layer underneath - the dermis.
+Second-degree (partial thickness) burns – affect not only the epidermis but also a part of the layer underneath – the dermis.
 The injured area is red, swollen, blistered, and very painful.

 How to treat a burn?

 Note: this applies only to small, minor burns, e.g., mild sunburns.
-If you have burns, strong ailments and feel unwell, seek medical help as soon as possible.
+If you have burns or strong ailments and feel unwell, seek medical help as soon as possible.

-Fortunately, not all burns require hospitalisation and the administration of IV fluids.
-You can deal with minor burns at home, using few tips to help you recover quickly:
+Fortunately, not all burns require hospitalization and the administration of IV fluids.
+You can deal with minor burns at home using a few tips to help you recover quickly:

-- Once the burn area is completely cooled, you may apply some mild, moisturising lotion - e.g., aloe vera or petroleum jelly.
+Once the burn area is completely cooled, you may apply some mild moisturizing lotion – e.g., aloe vera or petroleum jelly.
 Avoid thick ointments and food items (like butter).
-Repeat application about 2-3 times a day.
+Repeat the application about 2-3 times a day.

-- Consider taking an over-the-counter pain medication - like paracetamol or ibuprofen - if needed.
+Consider taking over-the-counter pain medication – like paracetamol or ibuprofen – if needed.
 To make sure you take the proper dose, consult our paracetamol dosage calculator.